artisin/gulpFast/README.md

 This is a tailored build tool for front end development designed for speed and efficiency.
 I am still working on these docs, so hold on a minute if that is what you are looking for.

 ###Usage
 _Note: This should all be pretty straight forward.
-If your ultra confused on what is going on you might want to take a look at a beginner friendly option such as [Brunch](brunch.io)_
+If your confused with whats going on you might want to take a look at a beginner friendly option such as [Brunch](brunch.io)_
 ####Install Dependencies
 ```
 npm install